MarcusQuixabeira/portfolio-admin-back-end/README.md

 # Portfolio Admin Back-end

-That's a cool application result of my studies about FastAPI framework featuring:
+That's a still in progress application result of my studies about FastAPI framework featuring:

 - **FastAPI** with `fastapi[standard]` for blazing-fast APIs
 - **SQLModel** for intuitive data modeling with SQLAlchemy & Pydantic